dataloop-ai-apps/tensorflow-models/README.md

                                     validation_filter=validation_filter)
 ```

-Now you have a new model connected to your capybara dataset, and you can initiate a training execution.
+Now you have a new model connected to your dataset, and you can initiate a training execution.
 More information [here](https://developers.dataloop.ai/tutorials/model_management/ai_library/chapter/#train)

+## License

+The models in this repository are distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+When using these model adapters, you must comply with the terms of this license.

 ## Contributions

 Help us get better!
 We welcome any contribution and suggestion to this repo.
 Open an issue for bug/features requests.